JM2K69/JM2K69.github.io/_posts/2019-07-25-Material Design theme manager.md

 - `[MaterialDesignThemes.Wpf.ResourceDictionaryExtensions]::GetTheme` : To detect the current theme or colors
 - `[MaterialDesignThemes.Wpf.ThemeExtensions]::SetBaseTheme` : To change the current theme `Dark` or `Light`
 - `[MaterialDesignColors.SwatchHelper]::Lookup` : Use to find the colors definition object's name :  **Swatch**
-- `[MaterialDesignThemes.Wpf.ThemeExtensions]::SetPrimaryColor` :or SetSecondaryColor to change the
+- `[MaterialDesignThemes.Wpf.ThemeExtensions]::SetPrimaryColor` :or SetSecondaryColor to change the Colors

 ## 3.1 Theme Dynamically